Ashford United F.C.: Isthmian League South / South East Division (2017– )

 The 2019-20 and 2020–21 seasons were affected by the COVID-19 pandemic with both foreshortened and no promotion or relegation.
-At the suspension of the league in March 2020 with thirty of their scheduled thirty-eight fixtures completed the 'United' were second in the table (albeit only fifth on a points per game basis).
+At the suspension of the league in March 2020 with thirty of their scheduled thirty-eight fixtures completed 'United' were second in the table (albeit only fifth on a points per game basis).
 They were the league's highest scoring team with 75 goals of which David Smith had notched 20.
 Following the suspension, the season was cancelled followed by a six-month close season.
 The following 2020–21 season hardly happened with only six league matches completed before curtailment at the end of October 2020: the team recorded a return of three defeats from their four home league matches.
-Off the field, in September 2020, Director Derek Pestridge made his second secured (against property) loan to the football club company of £213,435.50, and in June 2021 Paul Bowden-Brown was appointed by the club as Director of Football – he had previously been associated with the club in 2011.

 A full football program returned for the 2021–22 Isthmian League South East Division season which started in a familiar pattern for the club with early exits from the FA Cup at the preliminary round stage and at the second qualifying round from the FA Trophy.
 In the league, a run of 11 wins in the first 15 matches (W11; D2; L2) saw the club at the head of the table at the end of November; form dipped over the next ten league matches (W3; D2; L5) but results recovered and 8 wins from the next 11 matches saw the ‘Nuts and Bolts’ secure a second-placed finish in the table 13 points adrift of league champions Hastings United.
 The latter team had won 2–1 at Homelands in front of an Ashford United new record league attendance of 1,134 (and the highest seen at the Homelands for a league match since 2004-05 when 1,057 were present at the Ashford Town match versus upwardly mobile AFC Wimbledon).
-The subsequent promotion play-off semi-final was a tight 1–0 victory over Cray Valley; the final itself was an anti-climactic 0–2 loss to Herne Bay in front of a record home crowd for Ashford United of 1,865 (the 4th highest all-time competitive match Homelands attendance to date).
+The subsequent promotion play-off semi-final was a 1–0 victory over Cray Valley; the final itself was an anti-climactic 0–2 loss to Herne Bay in front of a record home crowd for Ashford United of 1,865 (the 4th highest all-time competitive match Homelands attendance to date).

-In April 2022 the club gained planning consent to further develop the unused 9.5 acres of the Homelands site (see the Stadium section below).
-Shortly afterwards it was announced that Director of Football, Paul Bowden-Brown was stepping down from his position.
 The company accounts for the 2021–22 season showed that over the season the club had reduced its accumulated trading deficit by almost twenty-five thousand pounds, recovering the increase incurred during the previous two COVID-19 pandemic interrupted seasons.